Architecture of Valencia, Spain

 Photo by Antonio Marín Segovia from flickr

 Like many other Spanish cities, Valencia contains multiple large plazas, which are public gathering places within otherwise densely packed cities.
-One of the Valencia’s most magnificent public squares is Plaza De La Virgen.
-The central element to the Plaza de la Virgen is the Turia Fountain, a large decorative water feature complete with several bronze-casted statues.
+One of Valencia’s most magnificent public squares is Plaza De La Virgen.
+The central element of the Plaza de la Virgen is the Turia Fountain, a large decorative water feature complete with several bronze-casted statues.
 The square is one of the most lively in all of Valencia since it fronts the exterior of Valencia Cathedral and the Basilica de la Mare de Déu dels Desemparats.
 Several local restaurants have outdoor seating within the square, making Plaza de la Virgen one of the best places in the city to enjoy an outdoor coffee or meal.

 5. Sant Joan del Mercat church